ActivityWatch/aw-watcher-vim/README.md

 aw-watcher-vim
 ==============

-Work in progress, contributing with bug reports on the GitHub issues page is appreciated :)

 ### Installation

 This plugin depends on curl, so make sure that it's installed and available in yout PATH